portrait machupicchu

 Peru, a mountainous country

 Peru is known for the world’s climate synthesis.
-This is due to its sea, its mountain range, and its jungle.
-In this form, you can pass from the hot and warm climates of its Amazon area, over 600 ft over sea level (east of Peru) to its dry and cold Andean cities 11,152 ft (Peru center) in a matter of minutes.
+This is due to its sea, mountain range, and jungle.
+In this form, you can pass from the hot and warm climates of its Amazon area, over 600 ft above sea level (east of Peru), to its dry and cold Andean cities, 11,152 ft above sea level (Peru center), in minutes.
 Unbelievable!

-In the same form, the extreme change of climate can feel when you pass from Andean to the Peruvian coast, located 180 ft over sea level.
-Following, you will have the elevation of main Peruvian cities:
+In the same way, extreme climate change can be felt when you pass from the Andean to the Peruvian coast, which is 180 ft above sea level.
+Following, you will have the elevation of the central Peruvian cities:

 • Cusco 11,152 ft.